crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.1/local_api/intro.md

 # Local API

-The Local API (LAPI) is a core component of crowdsec and has a few essential missions :
+The Local API (LAPI) is a core component of crowdsec to :

  - Allow crowdsec machines to push alerts & decisions to a database
  - Allow bouncers to consume said alerts & decisions from database
  - Allow `cscli` to view add or delete decisions

 You can find the swagger documentation [here](https://crowdsecurity.github.io/api_doc/index.html?urls.primaryName=LAPI).

+This allows you to create [multi-machines architectures](https://crowdsec.net/multi-server-setup/) around crowdsec or leverage [orchestration technologies](https://crowdsec.net/secure-docker-compose-stacks-with-crowdsec/).

 ## Authentication